lw8192/Red-Team-Dev/C/Interview_Prep.md

 SMEP bypass techniques: jump to code in user space, jump to the kernel heap (doesn't work on x64), use a ROP chain in kernel space to bypass, ROP to unprotecting hal.dll heap to write shellcode in that area and jump to that code, disable flags in the CR4 register to turn off SMEP / SMAP: 20th bit for SMEP.

 ## Portable Executable (PE) Files
+PE format - how exe info is stored.
+COFF (Common Object File Format) - legacy.
 DOS header, NT header, File Header (in NT header), Optional (not really optional - in the NT header) Header, Section Header (1 for each section).
-DOS hdr - legacy, e_magic
+DOS hdr - type of file, e_magic
 NT hdr - Signature (should be PE in hex).
 File header - number of sections, file characteristics.
 Optional hdr - ImageBase, AddressOfEntryPoint, Data Directory w/ pointers to directory structs.
 Magic - field to identify type of PE (PE32 or PE32+ - x64)
-Section header: 1 for each section like .text, .rdata, .bss
+Section header: 1 for each section like .text, .rdata, .bss.
+Perms of any section can be changed to make RWX.
+Sections:
+- .text: exe code and entry point
+- .data: initialized data (strings, variables, etc.)
+- .rdata or .idata: imports (Windows API) and DLLs.
-.reloc section - relocation info, modify addresses that assume the image is loaded at the preferred base address.
+- .reloc: relocation information, modify addresses that assume the image is loaded at the preferred base address.
-.rsrc section - common place for malware, perms of any section can be changed to make RWX.
+- .rsrc: application resources (images, etc.), common place for malware.
+- .debug: debug information
 Imports > what exe could be doing.
+For 32 bits apps that are not ASLR-enabled, 0x400000 is the prefererred load address (ImageBase) for a PE.
 [PE32 Cheatsheet](https://www.openrce.org/reference_library/files/reference/PE%20Format.pdf)

-Virtual memory: each process gets a virtual address space which gets translated to a physical address.
+Virtual memory: each process gets a private virtual address space which gets translated to a physical address.
+Each proc has executable code, open handles to system objects, a security context, a PID, environment variables, a priority class, minimum and maximum working set sizes, and 1+ threads.
 RVA - offset of a value in the header.
 Virtual Address = Relative Virtual Address + image base